msupply-foundation/msupply_docs/content/coldchain/settings.md

 Period: The time period used for cumulative temperature configuration (and hence alerts) on the Sensor tab is set at 72 hours.

 To view cumulative temperature breaches for a different period, you can change the time period on the Sensor Detail screen.
-The mSupply ColdChain application will use this time period to calculate cumulative temperature and display any breaches at the top of the Sensor Detail screen.
+The mSupply Cold Chain application will use this time period to calculate cumulative temperature and display any breaches at the top of the Sensor Detail screen.

 You can export the sensor logs for further information and investigation regarding temperature breaches.